CSS 211 - Introduction to Network Security

 the ability to survive a device failure.
 It only improves read-write

 RAID levels and features:

 is increased, because each successive block of data in a stream

 is written to the next device in the array.
-Failure of one device will
+Failure of one

-data across multiple disks.
-This will not improve fault tolerance, it
+multiple disks.
+This will not improve fault tolerance,

 drives each have their own controller card.
 Aside from that difference,